Miami RedHawks football: 1888–1943: Early history

+1944–1955: Gillman, Blackburn, Hayes and Parseghian eras

+Miami joined the Mid-American Conference in 1947.
 Under head coach Sid Gillman, the Redskins compiled a record of 31–6–1.
 Gillman is best known for helping develop the deep downfield pass that helped make football the game it is today.
 Gillman's teams used that to great avail at Miami, as he led the Redskins to great success in his four seasons as head coach.
-Among Gillman's players at Miami was Paul Dietzel, who played center at Miami from 1946–1947 and would go on to win a national championship as head football coach at LSU.
+Among Gillman's players at Miami was Paul Dietzel, who played center at Miami from 1946 to 1947 and would go on to win a national championship as head football coach at LSU.
 Gillman would go on to be inducted into the College Football Hall of Fame as a coach.

 As an assistant, George Blackburn helped Sid Gillman lead the Miami Redskins to a victory over Texas Tech in the 1948 Sun Bowl.
 Blackburn was named head coach for the 1948 season after Gillman left.
 Blackburn stayed as Miami's head coach for one season guiding the team to 7–1–1 record and the 1948 Mid-American Conference championship.
 In 1949, Gillman took the head coaching position at Cincinnati and Blackburn joined him as an assistant coach there.